-One hour lecture and three hours lab per week.
+18 hours lecture and 54 hours lab per term.
 An Intermediate course which covers vocational copy preparation techniques for multi-color reproduction, register and color matching.
 Instruction to include ink composition, modifiers, and proper ink for production.
 Emphasis on new inks and curing procedures.
 (Degree Credit)